How many ways can your business be reached? Can customers call, email, send you a tweet and shoot you a quick text?

 How communication choices affect consumer behavior

-The frustration consumers experience when they can’t reach a business the way they want to spurs them into action.
-Nearly half of respondents have gone to a competitor and a third have unsubscribed from a business’s communications; almost 20% said they’ve left a negative review (see graphic below).
+When a customer can’t reach a business the way they want, their frustration spurs them into action.
+Nearly half of respondents have gone to a competitor and a third have unsubscribed from a business’s communications; almost 20% said they’ve left a negative review.

 Conversely, businesses are rewarded for making communication easier.
 Consumers say when a business provided the communication channel they wanted, they made more purchases from the business (40%), recommended the business to a friend or family member (40%), filled out a satisfaction survey (38%) and left a positive review (30%).

 Consumer behavior ties directly to our culture of convenience.
-We’re all accustomed to getting what we want and when we want it.
-Amazon is an everything store that ships items to customers in two days; food delivery services like GrubHub and Postmates bring food from our favorite restaurants right to our homes; we can even order a driver to pick us up and take us where we want to go (and tip them in the app).
+We’re all accustomed to getting what we want when we want it.
+Amazon is an “everything store” with near-immediate delivery; food delivery services like GrubHub and Postmates bring food from our favorite restaurants right to our homes; we can even request a driver from our phones and tip them without ever exchanging cash.

 Consumers want convenience and they take notice of how easy (or how difficult) a business will make any part of the customer experience for them.